 Sealing or expunging your record will give you the freedom to apply to higher paying jobs and have a greater chance at getting into a good school.
 With so many employers, landlords, neighbors, and loved ones conducting background checks, getting an expungement or record sealing is a great investment in your future.
 Allow us to help you achieve a better life for yourself.

-In Colorado you can have certain dismissed criminal cases, conviction records, and juvenile records sealed.
-Our firm has cleared over 20,000 criminal records nationwide and we can help you too.
+In Colorado you can have many conviction records, dismissed criminal cases, and juvenile records sealed or expunged.
+Our firm has cleared over 24,000 criminal records nationwide and we can help you too.
 Take our no-obligation, free online eligibility test to see if you qualify for sealing in Colorado.

-Expunged cases are considered to have never existed and the public cannot see expunged records.
+Expunged and sealed cases are considered to have never existed and the public cannot see expunged records.
 This allows you to state that you have never been arrested, charged, adjudicated, convicted or sentenced regarding the expunged case.
-However, expunged cases are not destroyed and can still be used by any judge or probation department in the future.

 The Colorado sealing process can be a complicated and time-consuming process to face on your own.
 Our attorneys and staff will alleviate the stress of the sealing process by handling the process for you and making it as easy on you as possible.
 The first step in sealing a record is obtaining all documents related to your conviction, dismissal, or juvenile case.
 We will contact all relevant agencies that possess any documents relevant to your case and obtain them for you.
 Our attorneys will then begin preparing the application and, once complete, file the forms in the appropriate court.